ValKalu/Capstone_Mulao_Project/readme.md

 5. Deployment Plan (ML-Centric)
 RL Agent Deployment: The trained DQN model (Valentine Kalu Mualo Capstone Project.pynb) will be deployed as a Google Cloud Function or a Cloud Run service.
 This creates a scalable ML inference endpoint that is separate from the Node.js API, maximizing performance and managing cost by scaling compute only when a prediction is requested.

-API Gateway: The Node.js server will be hosted on Google Cloud Run to handle authentication and route traffic efficiently between the React Native client and the ML Function.
+API Gateway: The Node.js server  hosted on Google Cloud Run to handle authentication and route traffic efficiently between the React Native client and the ML Function.

 Database: Firestore is used for real-time progress logging, crucial for providing the RL agent with immediate feedback (the Reward Signal) on quiz scores and module completion.